WilmerU7899/github-tutorial/README.md

 > In simple words what you just did is set the location of where the ide is going to push.
 Now whenever you `git push` you the location set.
 If you ever want to know where exactly you're pushing or pulling type this command bellow:

 `git remote -v` - Tells you where git push or git pull will send your commits

+> On the other hand `git pull` you can use right away.
+It doesn't require long steps and a procedure to use.

+`git pull` - Bring any changes from the remote repo “down” to the local repo
+* Should use if you worked on the remote repo instead of the local

 ---
 ## Rolling Back Changes